ibm-garage-cph/openshift-gitops-101/README.md

 ![step1](/images/step1.2.png)

-## 2. Wait until installed
+## 2. Check installation

-Normally a minute or two until installation is complete.
-A good indication is when the pods in the `argocd` namespace are finalized and stable (1/1)
+1. Normally it takes a minute or two until the installation is complete.
+A good indication is when the pods in the `argocd` namespace are stable (1/1)

+2. To enable full cluster admin access on OpenShift, run the following command.
+This step is generally optional but recommended for this exercise.

+    ```bash
+    oc adm policy add-cluster-role-to-user cluster-admin -z argocd-application-controller -n argocd
+    ```

 ## 3. Enable the ArgoCD UI